jimchen1551/MPCS/Computer Science/Algorithms/Sorting algorithms/Counting sort.md

 ![[Screen Shot 2022-11-15 at 09.05.40.png]]
 - assuming all the $n$ input elements integers in the range 0 to $k$
 - for each input element $x$, the number of elements less than $x$
-- **Stable** property: numbers with the same value appear in the output arrau
+- **Stable** property: numbers with the same value appear in the output array in the same order as they do in the input array
+- often used as a subroutine in [[Radix sort]]

 ## Pseudocode
 ```Pseudocode